OttoChu/SenpaiSounds/plans.md

 ## Known Bugs
 - Users can use media control even if they are not in the same voice channel

+## Adding new songs
+- Allow users to add whole playlist to the bot
+    - youtube playlists but not livestreams?

 ## Volume
 - Change volume of the bot
 - normalize the volume so that all songs are roughly at the same volume